 5. To remove stubborn odours caused by dampness, apply baking soda as it is a natural deodoriser.
 Vacuum up after an hour.

 Any flood event can cause significant stress and damage.
 We recommend calling in help.
 Your insurance provider, friends and family, your local JAE team – you don’t have to deal with the aftermath alone.
 Because upholstered furniture is likely to soak up impurities, and carpet can be difficult to dry thoroughly on your own, to ensure proper cleaning and drying, it is best to contact your local JAE branch do this for you.
-This can help reduce the damage and mitigate any health issues with mold or mildew forming in the future.
+This can help reduce the damage and mitigate any health issues with mould or mildew forming in the future.
+You should also watch out for flood pests in the aftermath.

 In the event of a flood, your local JAE team are likely on their way, so you can rest assured that they’ll take care of it.